 This scene, in turn, recollects the opening moments in the novel as themes of water, birth, renewal and redemption surface and resurface throughout the story.
 In recalling the moment when she was taken by Doll, Lila “knew it couldn’t have been the way she remembered it, as if she were carried along in the wind, and there were arms around her to let her know she was safe, and there was a whisper at her ear to let her know that she shouldn’t be lonely…they sat on the ground, on pine needles, Doll with her back against a tree and the child curled into her lap, against her breast, hearing the beat of her heart, feeling it.
 Rain fell heavily.”

 The whisper that Lila heard in her ear echoes the voice of God.
 Not some distant God in a heaven that a character in another of Marilynne Robinson’s novels described as “a place where I have always known I would not be comfortable”, but a God who might exist right here on earth, providing a mercy not without struggle, but true.

-In an essay called “Psalm Eight”, Robinson wrote that we all “exist in relation to experience, if we attend to it and if its plainness does not disguise it from us, as if we were visited by revelation”.
+In Robinson’s essay, “Psalm Eight”, she writes that we all “exist in relation to experience, if we attend to it and if its plainness does not disguise it from us, as if we were visited by revelation”.
 One suspects that this is a sentiment that Lila might understand.

-With its luminous, startlingly clear prose and characters who are memorable without pretension or affect, Lila is a story to read slowly and to savor.
+With its luminous, startlingly clear prose and remarkable characters, Lila is a story to read slowly and to savor.
 Novels like this do not come along very often, and when they do, they are worth cherishing.